Aptevo Therapeutics (NASDAQ:APVO) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Aptevo Therapeutics (NASDAQ:APVO – Free Report) in a report issued on Sunday.
-The firm issued a hold rating on the biotechnology company’s stock.
+StockNews.com started coverage on shares of Aptevo Therapeutics (NASDAQ:APVO – Free Report) in a research report released on Sunday morning.
+The brokerage issued a hold rating on the biotechnology company’s stock.

-Separately, Alliance Global Partners started coverage on Aptevo Therapeutics in a research note on Monday, October 9th.
+Separately, Alliance Global Partners assumed coverage on shares of Aptevo Therapeutics in a report on Monday, October 9th.
 They issued a buy rating on the stock.

-Aptevo Therapeutics (NASDAQ:APVO – Get Free Report) last posted its earnings results on Tuesday, November 14th.
-The biotechnology company reported ($0.50) earnings per share for the quarter, topping the consensus estimate of ($0.64) by $0.14.
-As a group, analysts expect that Aptevo Therapeutics will post -1.78 earnings per share for the current year.
+Aptevo Therapeutics (NASDAQ:APVO – Get Free Report) last posted its quarterly earnings results on Tuesday, November 14th.
+The biotechnology company reported ($0.50) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.64) by $0.14.
+As a group, analysts anticipate that Aptevo Therapeutics will post -1.78 EPS for the current fiscal year.

 Institutional Trading of Aptevo Therapeutics

-Several hedge funds and other institutional investors have recently modified their holdings of APVO.
-Bank of New York Mellon Corp acquired a new stake in shares of Aptevo Therapeutics in the 1st quarter valued at about $152,000.
-Vanguard Group Inc. increased its position in shares of Aptevo Therapeutics by 7.3% in the first quarter.
-Vanguard Group Inc. now owns 240,819 shares of the biotechnology company’s stock valued at $1,414,000 after acquiring an additional 16,337 shares during the last quarter.
-Renaissance Technologies LLC increased its position in shares of Aptevo Therapeutics by 18.7% in the second quarter.
-Renaissance Technologies LLC now owns 69,886 shares of the biotechnology company’s stock valued at $250,000 after acquiring an additional 11,000 shares during the last quarter.
-Virtu Financial LLC acquired a new stake in shares of Aptevo Therapeutics in the second quarter valued at about $46,000.
-Finally, Citadel Advisors LLC acquired a new stake in shares of Aptevo Therapeutics in the third quarter valued at about $51,000.
-Institutional investors and hedge funds own 8.06% of the company’s stock.
+Several large investors have recently added to or reduced their stakes in APVO.
+Vanguard Group Inc. grew its stake in shares of Aptevo Therapeutics by 7.3% in the first quarter.
+Vanguard Group Inc. now owns 240,819 shares of the biotechnology company’s stock valued at $1,414,000 after buying an additional 16,337 shares in the last quarter.
+Cantor Fitzgerald L. P. boosted its holdings in Aptevo Therapeutics by 14.8% in the 2nd quarter.
+Cantor Fitzgerald L. P. now owns 251,122 shares of the biotechnology company’s stock worth $367,000 after acquiring an additional 32,422 shares during the period.
+Renaissance Technologies LLC grew its position in Aptevo Therapeutics by 18.7% in the second quarter.
+Renaissance Technologies LLC now owns 69,886 shares of the biotechnology company’s stock valued at $250,000 after acquiring an additional 11,000 shares in the last quarter.
+Bank of New York Mellon Corp purchased a new stake in shares of Aptevo Therapeutics during the first quarter valued at approximately $152,000.
+Finally, Citadel Advisors LLC acquired a new position in shares of Aptevo Therapeutics during the third quarter worth $51,000.
+8.06% of the stock is currently owned by institutional investors and hedge funds.

 About Aptevo Therapeutics